This guide to Flickr is a part of my Photographer’s Guide to Social Media and Marketing.

 The percentage of your followback-ratio depends on the relevance of the people you follow and the quality of your own profile.

-And if you do that 10 times, you will have enough followers to make you photos popular in the tags you use and categories you pick.
+And if you do that 10 times, you will have enough followers to make your photos popular in the tags you use and the categories you pick.

-If you, of course, you post really good photos.
+If you, of course, post really good photos.